AndrewAMesa/Square-Push/README.md

 # squarepush
-Small video game to learn React, JavaScript, CSS, and HTML
+This video game was created to learn React, JavaScript, CSS, and HTML.